Skip to main content

 Campus Map: WERT

-Within the Herbert Wertheim Laboratory for Engineering Excellence, the Gary J. Miller PhD Orthopaedic Biomechanics Laboratory includes an 800 ft2 computational space (currently outfitted with more than a dozen computer workstations), desks and conference space to accommodate up to 22 students or research fellows.
-An adjoining, 400 ft2 room has benches and equipment for fabrication of hardware, sensors, and other small technological equipment.
+Within the Herbert Wertheim Laboratory for Engineering Excellence, the Gary J. Miller PhD Orthopaedic Biomechanics Laboratory includes an 800 ft2 computational space (currently outfitted with more than a dozen computer workstations), desks, and conference space to accommodate up to 22 students or research fellows.
+An adjoining 400 ft2 room has benches and equipment for fabrication of hardware, sensors, and other small technological equipment.

-Mechanical and Aerospace Engineering B (MAEB)
+Mechanical and Aerospace Engineering B (MAE-B)

-Campus Map: MAEB
+Campus Map: MAE-B

 Portable motion capture “lab”

-Led by Dr. Costello’s lab, this is a portable, 8-camera, high-speed-video-based (markerless) motion capture system (FLIR, Vicon), 2 portable AMTI force platforms and AMTI AccuGait walkway, and portable high-performance computing workstation are available for data collection within or outside of the laboratory.
-This equipment, along with a height adjustable chair, aerobic step, cones, and other equipment to support motion capture of biomechanics during activities of daily living, is packed into a set of four wheeled carts/cases for transportation.
-Further, the Department of Mechanical and Aerospace Engineering at UF maintains a fleet of vehicles, including a lift gate truck and multi-passenger van, that can be utilized to transport this portable equipment and study staff over longer distances (e.g., to off-campus testing locations or between on-campus locations).
+This equipment, along with a height-adjustable chair, aerobic step, cones, and other tools to support motion capture during activities of daily living, is packed into a set of four wheeled carts/cases for transportation.
+The Department of Mechanical and Aerospace Engineering at UF also maintains a fleet of vehicles, including a lift gate truck and multi-passenger van, which can be used to transport this equipment and study staff to off-campus testing locations or between on-campus sites.